dell/ansible-powerscale/docs/modules/ads.rst

       Specifies the time in seconds between provider online checks.

-    controller_time (optional, int, None)
-      Specifies the current time for the domain controllers.

     domain_offline_alerts (optional, bool, None)
       Sends an alert if the domain goes offline.